githubuniverseworkshops/github-devsecops-fundamentals/docs/Labs-Instructions/02.Secure-Software-Supply-Chain/02-extra.md

-# Extra: Packing The Application
+# :test_tube: Extra: Packing The Application

 In this step we will containerize the application using Docker and push to GitHub Container Registry.